-Canadian actress’s suit against Weinstein proceeds, though lawyers can’t find him
+Canadian actress’s lawsuit against Harvey Weinstein proceeds, though lawyers can’t find him

 None of the allegations have been proven in court and no statements of defence have been filed.

-Earlier this month, the court gave the woman's lawyers permission to file a statement of claim despite their failure to serve Weinstein, who they said they couldn't find.
+Last month, the court gave the woman's lawyers permission to file a statement of claim despite their failure to serve Weinstein, who they said they couldn't find.

 At that time, the court made an order for substitute service, meaning Weinstein could be served without having the papers put directly into his hands.